Exchange Unified Messaging Online migration support

 Monitor the Admin Notification Center

-Look out for a notification in the Admin Notification Center with further details and timeline regarding your users' voicemail migration.
-Notifications will be sent at least 30 days before your migration period.
+Look out for a notice in the Admin Notification Center with further details and timeline regarding your users' migration.
+Notifications are sent at least 30 days before your migration period.

 If you received a notification with your users’ migration timeline and would like to postpone your migration for a business-critical reason, you can do so by contacting Microsoft Support.
 Note that you cannot postpone your migration beyond the retirement date, February 2020.
 For customers who may have more questions, please contact your account team or Microsoft Support.
 Customers already using Office 365 can submit a support case through the Office 365 Admin portal.